jeroenwinkelhorst/ToHyDAMOgml/README.md

 ```
 conda env create -f environment.yml
-activate modelworkflow
+activate modelgenerator
 ```
-The new python environment `modelworkflow` is created.
+The new python environment `modelgenerator` is created.
 Activate this environment each time you want to use the `tohydamogml` tool.

 You can use the python package by adding the root folder of the package to the system path.
 In your python script you can add the folder with the following command: